Introduction

 For detailed monitoring, go to the monitoring documentation.

 Track where your services are deployed in the "Instances" tab.
-You can see the distribution on the different providers.
+You can see the distribution across the different providers.

 service overview